farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 The reason for this is that according to Weber’s Law, the difference we can identify between objects is given by a percentage.
 If that percentage is too low, differentiating two things becomes harder.

 By making each **TRACK** size around 60% bigger than the previous one, deciding each one to use becomes easier.
 Doing this speeds up the game and keeps the group focused on what is important; the fiction.

+# Licencing

+The HOPES & DREAMS SRD is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).

+That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.

+Because Charge is based off Blades in the Dark, you would also need to include attribution to the creators of this game as well.

+To do so, copy the text below in your own game and things should be good to go.

+> This work is based on HOPES & DREAMS, product of Fari RPGs (https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas , and licensed for our use under the Creative Commons Attribution 4.0 License ([https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/))